 Failure to complete the Online Insurance Process during the appropriate open enrollment period will result in automatic enrollment in the UR Student Health Insurance Plan for the full year (i.e., August 1 through July 31).
 Enrolling in this way is highly discouraged since it could lead to a delay in access to care during the first two months of the plan.
 Students will not be allowed to disenroll from the insurance plan during the plan year..

-Please Note: Students who are beginning full-time studies before August 1 must complete the Health Insurance Enrollment/Waiver process in two steps.
+NOTE: Students who are beginning full-time studies before August 1 must complete the process to enroll or waive the insurance in two steps.
 Completing both steps is necessary to assure continuation of your coverage decision from the start of your program through the academic year.
-Step 1 covers the beginning of your program through July 31, 2013.
-Step 2 covers the academic year (August 1, 2013 through July 31, 2014).
+Step 1 covers the beginning of your program through July 31.
+Step 2 covers the academic year (August 1 through July 31).
 Click here for instructions.

 Visiting and exchange students who will be studying at the University for less than 8 weeks do not participate in the Student Health Plan.
 They are welcome to come to the University Health Service (UHS) for care on a fee-for-service basis.
 These students do not complete a Health History Form.

 Graduating students are encouraged to check their health insurance status to assure continuing coverage and access to health care following graduation.
 Students enrolled in the University-sponsored insurance plan graduating in spring are covered through July 31.
 Most fall graduates are covered through December 31.
 For information about coverage options after graduation, check "Information for Graduating Students" on this web site.
 If you have questions, you can write to the UHS Insurance Advisor at firstname.lastname@example.org for assistance.